enduringwriter/enduringwriter/README.md

 <!--- Snapshot of Events -->
-- Data Science program begins **17Jan2023!** and I am excited
-- I look forward to meeting classmates and collaborating on projects
+- Data Science program begins **17Jan2023!** and I am excited to begin collaborating on projects
 - Served in the **US Army** in logistics, public affairs, media, and chemical
 - Graduated with a B.Sc. in **Chemistry** from Texas A&M University
 - Graduated with a B.Sc. in **Integrative Studies** from University of North Texas
-- Want to chat? **$1** for questions, **$1** for answers.
-No rounding, no infinite limits, and no IOUs!
 - 📫 Reach me at **keith.stateson@gmail.com**